dmotts/customer-support-bot/README.md

 To contribute:

-Fork the repository.
+1) Fork the repository.

-1) Create a new branch:
+2) Create a new branch:
 ```
-git checkout -b my-feature-branch.
+git checkout -b my-feature-branch
 ```

-2) Make your changes and commit them:
+3) Make your changes and commit them:
 ```
-git commit -m 'Add some feature'.
+git commit -m 'Add some feature'
 ```
-3) Push to the branch:
+4) Push to the branch:
 ```
-git push origin my-feature-branch.
+git push origin my-feature-branch
 ```

-4) Open a pull request.
+5) Open a pull request.

-Please ensure your code follows the project's coding standards and includes tests where appropriate.
+<i>Please ensure your code follows the project's coding standards and includes tests where appropriate.</i>